jjbergman/iliaslatina/IL-translation.md

 *13  One day, Chryses, wearing his sacred band wrapped around his head, wept, mourning the loss of his daughter, who had been taken from him.
 He spent hated days and nights and his constant lamentations filled the air.
 ["sacred band wrapped around his head" / wept and mourned paratactic? / he is not hateful, the passage of time is / this last bit is good, changing the subject away from an abl of means: but maybe not wailing?]

-*17  Because not a single day lessened his grief, and his continual wailing could not allay his tears for his daughter, he sought the Danaan camp, prostrated himself at the feet of Atrides, and begged by the gods that the miserable king's honor compel him to return his daughter, the source of his wellbeing.
+*17  Because not a single day lessened his grief, and his continual wailing could not allay his tears for his daughter, he sought the Danaan camp, prostrated himself at the feet of Atrides, and begged by the gods, in his misery, that the king's honor compel him to return his daughter, the source of his wellbeing.
-[postquam when / could not > did not / sought? / affusus is a specific act; find out what / per = (asking while invoking/by) / miserabilis modifies...? / xwho wasx]

 22  He also offered gifts.